NilsDeckert/Spacebucket/README.md

 # Spacebucket

-Doing a fully automated spacebucket using a Raspberry Pi 2 and Raspberry Pi Zero W.
+Building a fully automated spacebucket using a Raspberry Pi 2 and Raspberry Pi Zero W.

 Have a look at the [wiki](https://github.com/NilsDeckert/Spacebucket/wiki) for a more detailed insight into the idea